guptamayank9827/compiler/Readme.md

     OR
     ```make```

-    This will accept the three input test files (basicTerminals.txt, basicRegex.txt, basicFails.txt) and create their respective output files.
+    This will accept the four input test files (Phase2_empty.txt, Phase2_fields.txt, Phase2_methods.txt, and Phase2_full.txt) and create their respective output files.

 2. For more test cases:

     (a) Add a new file <newFile.txt>
     And add the following code in Makefile test command.
     ```
-            $(JAVA) -cp $(CP) LexerTest test-inputs/<newFile.txt> > test-outputs/<newFile-output.txt>
+            $(JAVA) -cp $(CP) ScannerTest test-inputs/<newFile.txt> > test-outputs/<newFile-output.txt>
     ```

-    (b) Add new test cases to any of the existing three files, and re-run following step 1.
+    (b) Add new test cases to any of the existing fourt files, and re-run following step 1.